canriquez/100-days-of-code/r1-log.md

 ##R2D44-45

 **Twitter:R2D44-45.
-Working with Phaser 3 with a couple of tutorials.
-Defining my RPG game main story line.
-Lots to cover including game design and plan for the next 4 full days coding until JavaScript capstone submission day @microverseinc.
-I can feel both exitement and pressure.
-A healthy tension as they said.. 😅 #javascript #fullstack #100DaysOfCode
+All-day Phaser 3 with a couple of tutorials.
+RPG game main storyline done
+@microverseinc.
+Still, lots to cover: game design plan and full app coding in 5 full days until JavaScript capstone submission.
+A healthy tension as they said Smiling face with open mouth and cold sweat #javascript #phaser #100DaysOfCode

 ##R2D42-43